Su-Ng/CoreNPLTextMining/README.md

 Which type of accidents are more common?
 Can we find out more risky occupations in such accidents?
 Which part of the body is injured the most?

+The results show that
+The riskiest occupations in order, from the data shown below is
+Driver:

+driver      help    helper assistant    washer spotter
+   446       170        87        72        43      28

+The results show that

+The body part that is injured in order, from the data shown below is head:

+head   face   back  bottom  chest   neck
+1131    608    492    351    344    303